itdagene-ntnu/itdagene-docs/docs/infra/docker.md

 title: Docker
 ---

+Docker is a computer program that performs operating-system-level virtualization, also known as containerization.
+We use it to dockerize our different systems and let the run independently of each other, only talking through set ports.

 ## Images
 Itdagene DevOps revolve around docker images, both generic and self written.
 When everything is up and running all images should be running.
 All images are hosted at dockerhub (https://hub.docker.com/).
 Current images